 Journeying towards Noosa from Brisbane, an excellent way to stretch the legs is by stopping off half-way in for a quick nine holes at Caloundra Golf Club.
 A gently undulating course with Championship status, Caloundra interestingly also hosts a daily bird feeding at 4pm, with hundreds of rainbow lorikeets descending on the club house for a colourful frenzy.

 Noosa’s food scene has quietly exploded in the past decade and offers a plethora of casual and fine-dining options for all tastes and budgets.
 If watching the sunset over the ocean from your private terrace has you vibing a European Summer more than an Australian one, Somedays in Noosa Junction serves up just about the best pizza in the state.
 The chef hails from Naples, the ingredients are all sourced locally, and there’s a lot of love in every pizza that comes out of the oven.
+Over at Sunshine Beach, Sum Yung Guys serves up a stunning selection of Asian influenced dishes and cocktails to match.
+The Prawn Toast and Hiramasa Kingfish will have you salivating – if you can score a seat!
 An obligatory stroll to Massimo’s after dinner will mark the first of many visits to Noosa’s mainstay gelato legends before heading home and calling it a night.

-One of the best ways to start the day in Noosa is with a walk or run through its national park.
+One of the best ways to start the day in Noosa is with a walk or run in the national park.
 A 5km trail will take you through a protected, dense rainforest that breaks out to spectacular coastal scenery across Noosa’s headlands.
-Birds, lizards, cicadas and the odd-goanna amplify the natural beauty of this very special part of Australia, and experiencing it on holiday really makes you realise how lucky we are to be able to soak up the coast as Mother Nature intended.
+Birds, lizards, cicadas, and the odd-goanna amplify the natural beauty of this very special part of Australia, and experiencing it on holiday really makes you realise how lucky we are to be able to soak up the coast as Mother Nature intended.

 After a brilliant start to the morning, it’s time to crank it up a notch and head for the water.
-The 3.5-tonne towing capacity of the Mazda BT-50 means you’re easily able to bring along a couple of jetskis to break out into a spirited session on the water at Noosa’s river mouth.
+The 3.5-tonne towing capacity of the Mazda BT-50 means hauling a couple of jetskis to hit the water at Noosa’s river mouth is as seamless as it is spirited.
 The reverse camera makes backing skis into the balmy water an absolute dream, and you’ll embark on one of the most thrilling ways to see Noosa.
 Don’t have your own ski?
 You can always rent one from Noosa Jetski Hire located in the middle of Gympie Terrace, right on the banks of the Noosa River.

-The Hill Launch Assist from the BT-50 means that grabbing the skis out of the water and towing them back to the house is about as easy as it could be – a feeling of relief and smugness among all the fellow boat owners at the boat ramp.
-Before too long, it’s back to the house for a rinse in the infinity pool, and a quick change of clothes for an afternoon at Noosa Main Beach.
-Entering the National Park from the opposite side to this morning, a sunset stroll up to Little Cove is the perfect way to chill out and watch a few salty dogs make riding waves on their longboards look far too easy.
 Strolling back towards the beach boardwalk, an indulgent and fresh-as-it-gets seafood feast is always a fan-favourite Sails.
-A perfect day and a perfect meal is capped off by the restaurant’s vintage selection of Domaine de la Romanee – widely regarded to be the rarest and finest drops of its grape variety in the world.
+A perfect day and a perfect meal are capped off by the restaurant’s selection of Domaine de la Romanee-Conti – widely regarded to be the rarest and finest drops in the world.
 Like a moth to a flame, we are drawn once again for a post-meal gelato at Massimo’s.
 Coconut and white chocolate is a flavour combination that is pretty hard to beat.